 Penalty: $1 000.

-(2) In subregulation (1) “alcoholic liquor” and “licensed premises” have the meanings assigned to them by the Liquor Act 1970 4.
+(2) In subregulation (1) alcoholic liquor and licensed premises have the meanings assigned to them by the Liquor Act 1970 4.

 (3) Nothing in subregulation (1) shall affect any other written law as to the purchase, supply, consumption or possession of alcoholic liquor.